erpnext/foundation/foundation/www/docs/user/manual/en/selling/setup/sales-person-target-allocation.md

 ###3.
 Target Distribution

 Target Distribution document allows you to divide allocated target across multiple months.
 If your product and services is seasonal, you can distribute the sales target accordingly.
-For example, if you are into umbrella business, then target allocated in the monsoon season will be higher than in other months.
+For example, if you are into umbrella business, then target allocated in the monsoon seasion will be higher than in other months.

 To create new Monthly Distriibution, go to: